Forensic Laboratory Section

 Overall the entire Forensic Laboratory Section is Managed by a single Laboratory Director who has two assigned Deputy Directors.
 The Deputy Directors are each assigned one of the scientific branches to manage.
 Each unit within those branches has at least on unit supervisor and one technical leader.
 Within some units the supervisor and technical leader may be the same person.

-The Forensic Laboratory Section is overseen by Director Rana DellaRocco who is also the Quality Assurance Manager for the Forensic Science & Evidence Services Division as a whole.
-The Director and Quality Assurance Manager as whole works to strengthen the Laboratory's work product by ensuring that the laboratory follows stringent accreditation and regulatory requirements that are placed upon it.
+The Forensic Laboratory Section is overseen by Acting Director Kenneth Jones.
+The Director works with a Quality Assurance Manager to strengthen the Laboratory's work product by ensuring that the laboratory follows stringent accreditation and regulatory requirements that are placed upon it.
 The laboratory employs techniques and strategies such as internal auditing, external assessments, proficiency testing, management reviews, corrective actions and risk assessment to continually improve laboratory operations.

 Analytical Sciences Branch

 The Analytical Sciences Branch of the Forensic Laboratory Section utilizes a variety presumptive and confirmatory testing methods in combination with sophisticated instrumentation to analyze and identify various types of evidence.